 Configuration

-You can modify the configuration by setting values in the storage/config.yml file.
+You can modify the configuration by setting values in the storage/config.env file.

-The config.yml file is not created automatically because the server uses default values.
-After editing config.yml, restart the container for the changes to take effect.
+The config.env file is not created automatically because the server uses default values.
+After editing config.env, restart the container for the changes to take effect.

 Setting environment variable in docker-compose.yml also work. e.g.